The Site

 Three homes adapted to different ages of children — early years, middle childhood, and teens.
 Families move between homes as their children grow.
 Each designed for homeschooling and screen-free living.

-End of life cabins
+End of life sanctuaries

 Private cabins of differing characters.
 At least one shared space for two people — partners or friends — who wish to inhabit the process together.
 Quiet, beautiful, tended.

-The fasting dormitory
+The fasting sanctuary

 A shared dormitory plus two or three private cabins.
 Physically separate from the eating spaces — a room apart, but never alone.

-Birth cabins
+Birth sanctuaries

 One to three cabins for mothers preparing for birth, close to the doula team accommodation.
 Calm, private, and oriented toward the natural world.